mockturtl/cinnamon-applet-vbox-launcher/README.md

 Test
 ----

-The script was tested with Cinnamon 1.3.1 on Mint 12 and Ubuntu 11.10.
+The script was tested with Cinnamon 1.4 on Mint 13.